-As discussed earlier, the County has three discretely presented component units.
-While neither the Chautauqua County Industrial Development Agency, the Chautauqua County Land Bank Corporation, nor the Roberts Road Development Corporation are considered to be major component unit, they are nevertheless shown in separate columns in the government-wide financial statements.
+As discussed earlier, the County has one discretely presented component unit.
+While the Chautauqua County Industrial Development Agency is considered to be major component unit, it is nevertheless shown in a separate column in the government-wide financial statements.

 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule are payments in lieu of taxes where the amounts are reasonably equivalent in value to the interfund services provided and other charges between the government's water and sewer functions and various other functions of the government.
 Elimination of these charges would distort the direct costs and program revenues reported for the various functions concerned.